 Firstly, you start right in the beginning.
 This entails that as the vision of the organization is being incubated, a blueprint of the culture should also be outlined.
 A common misconception is that the culture creates itself through the leadership, the employees, etc. This couldn’t be farther from the truth.
 This isn’t akin to the hen-egg analogy.
 You can’t make a stable house on a base of sand.
 The culture has to be curated in the very beginning for everything else to go smoothly.

 Second, raise an adaptive and aligned culture.
 The culture of an organization is like the organization’s liver.
 All the blood of the organization goes through it multiple times.
 It should be adaptive to all the aspects of the organization.
 Adaptive, not gullible.
-The culture of an organization, like the personality of a person is largely constant.
-This however, also mandates that the culture is aligned to the vision the company has.
+The culture of an organization, like the personality of a person, is largely constant.
+This, however, also mandates that the culture is aligned to the vision the company has.
 In this sense, the culture is a seed you sow right in the very beginning, and as and when you grow, the branches and roots reach out to support you.

 Third, vet the caregivers cautiously.
 Employees eventually start curating the culture on your behalf, choose them wisely.
 Apart from making the right choices, the employees also need to be nurtured to value and curate the culture in the vision of the company’s goals.

 Lastly, a bad personality makes an individual dysfunctional.
 Similarly, a bad culture will make the organization dysfunctional.
 Thereby, safeguards in terms of processes and policies should be in place to defend the core of the company.
 The culture may seem too stringent and high-maintenance at times.
-These are the moments which require patience and persistence on the part of the caregivers.
-However, once the culture has stabilized, it becomes self-nurturing and self-growing and will in-turn become the guiding light in times of turmoil.
+These are the moments that require patience and persistence on the part of the caregivers.
+However, once the culture has stabilized, it becomes self-nurturing and self-growing and will in turn become the guiding light in times of turmoil.

 But what if the damage is already done?

 What if the bedrock is faulty right at the bottom?
 Can you rip open the organization to start again?
 Not exactly.
 Freud fails us here as his views were edging onto a pessimistic view of mankind.
 In comes Abraham Maslow.
 Maslow gave to psychology what Barack Obama gave to Americans in 2008, hope.
 Hope that change was possible and hope that change was right around the corner.
-Maslow arranged a hierarchy of needs and explained how you can gradually replenish growth to an individual by first catering to their basic needs, then their psychological needs and finally their need for self fulfilment.
+Maslow arranged a hierarchy of needs and explained how you can gradually replenish growth to an individual by first catering to their basic needs, then their psychological needs, and finally their need for self-fulfillment.
 His theory explained how a man who doesn’t have food to eat won’t be able to realize his intellectual potential.
-At an organizational level this hierarchy goes from basic needs like communication and employee wellbeing, growing on which traits of innovation and leadership development can be founded.
+At an organizational level, this hierarchy goes from basic needs like communication and employee wellbeing, growing on which traits of innovation and leadership development can be founded.
 And thereby, even though there’s trouble with the bedrock, we can start watering our culture diligently without ripping anything apart.
 Change takes time in this case, but as is the case with the Chinese bamboo, the benefits are worth the effort put in.